 Over the years, the pharmaceutical industry has witnessed several advancements in drug development.
-It has gradually shifted from a one-drug treats all model to a more personalized approach of treatment, which involves the use of personalized cell therapies for various disease indications.
-This shift has led to an evident change in the pharmaceutical packaging domain as well.
-The cell therapy packaging is relatively complex than that of small molecule therapeutics and other biologics.
+It has gradually shifted from a one-drug treats all model to a more personalized approach of treatment, which involves the use of personalized cell and gene therapies for various disease indications.
+This shift has led to an evident change in the pharmaceutical secondary packaging market as well.
+The cell therapy packaging market is relatively complex than that of small molecule therapeutics and other biologics.
 It requires specific conditions for fill / finish, storage and transportation in order to maintain sterility and viability of cells at cryogenic temperatures and stringent quality standards.
-Considering the packaging, storage and drug administration-related demands of the modern healthcare industry, experts believe that a modular approach to packaging methods would be beneficial, both in terms of time and cost.
+Considering the cell therapy packaging market, storage and drug administration-related demands of the modern healthcare industry, experts believe that a modular approach to packaging methods would be beneficial, both in terms of time and cost.

 Types of Pharmaceutical Packaging